 Not all protein bars and shakes are equal.

-You’ll fuel your body with quality ingredients when you select the right brand otherwise you’ll end up sabotaging your health with junk and toxins.
+Fuel your body with quality ingredients by selecting the right brand otherwise, you’ll end up sabotaging your health with junk and toxins.

-Make sure to select brands that are made from grass-fed whey plus free of GMO’s and toxins.
+- Make sure to select brands that are made from grass-fed whey

-Some protein bars and shakes may be low calorie therefore excellent for snacks while others will have more calories and better to use as a meal replacement.
+Some protein bars and shakes may be low-calorie and therefore excellent for snacks while others will have more calories and will be better to use as a meal replacement.

-The high-quality protein bars and meal replacement shakes I use and recommend are from Isagenix. ( click here to buy a sample pack in my shop)
+My favorites: The high-quality protein bars and meal replacement shakes I use are from Isagenix.

 #1 Tip To Make Your Protein Shake Taste Good

-After you’ve selected your protein shake the way you mix it up is really important especially if it’s your first time to drink protein shakes.
+After you’ve selected your protein shake the way you mix it up is really important especially if it’s your first time drinking protein shakes.

-I suggest a Kitchen Aid Blender (this is the one we have) or if you want a smaller blender the Ninja (see it here on Amazon) works well.
+I suggest a Smoothie Blender (this is like the one we have) or if you want a smaller blender the Ninja (see it here on Amazon) works well.

-Pour a small portion in your cup and taste it.
-If it’s not the consistency you like then add a little more ice or liquid.
+- If it’s not the consistency you like then add a little more ice or water.

-You may have to experiment to get it just right.
+- You may have to experiment to get it just the way you like it.

-How To Make Them Part Of Your Weight Loss Plan
+How To Make Protein Shakes & Bars Part Of Your Weight Loss Plan

 Weight Loss Plan Done For You

-If you are ready to get started on a weight loss plan as I described above look into the Isagenix 30 Day System.
+If you are ready to get started on a weight loss plan as I described above look into the Isagenix 7-Day Reset.